ahabra/webitem/README.md

 ## Introduction
 In modern HTML, you can create web components using [customElements.define()](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-This API is powerfull, but can be verbose and complicated.
+This API is powerful, but can be verbose and complicated.
 The _webitem.js_ library provides a wrapper around that API in an attempt to make it simple for the application's programmer.

 ## Install